Barringtonia edulis: Distribution and habitat

 Barringtonia edulis is endemic to Fiji and Vanuatu.
 It grows in humid forests near the coast, at altitudes below 400 m.
 It also occurs beside roads and footpaths and near habitations, and is cultivated in gardens for its attractive glossy foliage and edible fruits.

 Ecology

 The flowers of Barringtonia edulis are pollinated by moths and bats.
 The tree is host to several species of fruit fly including the oriental fruit fly (Bactrocera dorsalis), the Pacific fruit fly (Bactrocera xanthodes), and the Fijian fruit fly (Bactrocera passiflorae).

 Uses

-The fruits can be eaten, raw or cooked, but are said to be insipid.
+The fruits are eaten, raw or cooked, but are said to be insipid.
 The seeds are also edible, the flavour resembling peanuts.
 The bark is used in traditional medicine, to treat stomach problems and gonorrhoea, and to induce an abortion.
 The wood is light and makes fast-burning firewood.
 The timber is used for light construction, casing and for making canoe paddles.